What Are the Charges for Illegal Prescription Drug Possession in UT?

 The charges for the illegal possession of prescription drugs will vary based on what kind of drugs were involved.
 Possession of a Schedule I drug, even one that may be lawfully obtained with a prescription, will be punished more harshly than the illegal possession of a Schedule V drug.

-If you are charged with the illegal possession of a Schedule I or II prescription drug, you may be convicted of a Class A misdemeanor for your first and second conviction.
+If you are charged with the illegal possession of a Schedule I or II prescription drug, you may be convicted of a Class A misdemeanor for your first and second convictions.
 A third or subsequent conviction may result in charges for third-degree felonies.
 Any subsequent violation must occur within seven years of your first two convictions.

 If you are charged with the illegal possession of any prescription drugs classified as Schedule III, IV, or V, you may be convicted of a Class B misdemeanor.
 This may also include the unlawful possession of marijuana.
 These charges can be upgraded to Class A misdemeanors for a third offense within seven years of your first two offenses.
 The charges will be upgraded again to a third-degree felony for a fourth or subsequent conviction.